 Transfer the garlic chives to the bowl and mix before adding them back to the pan.
 This will ensure they're evenly distributed before cooking.

-Add a little more oil, pour the mixture into the pan and scramble the eggs until almost cooked.
-Remove the pan from the heat when they are still a little runny as they will continue to cook in the residual heat.
-Cooking the eggs fully will cause them to become overcooked, dry and lose their fluffiness.
+Add a little more oil, pour the mixture into the pan, and scramble the eggs until they are almost cooked.
+Remove the pan from the heat when they are still a little runny, as they will continue to cook in the residual heat.
+Cooking the eggs fully will cause them to become overcooked and dry and lose their fluffiness.

 Transfer to a serving dish and top with a drizzle of sesame oil and a sprinkle of shichimi togarashi (Japanese chili powder).